CNCR-NTU/ar10withWeissTactile/README.md

  http://www.active-robots.com/ar10-humanoid-robotic-hand
 # ar10withWeissTactile

-This is a integration of Weiss Tactil sensor with ar10 hand.
+This is an integration of Weiss tactile sensor with the ar10 hand.
 Only three tactile sensors are used which are placed on thumb, index and ring finger.

 ros_ar10-class.py is the library file where you can define type of finger joint movements.